Hair Density: What It Is, Why It Matters & How You Can ID Yours

 Is it possible to increase hair density?

 While you can't necessarily add hair strands to each of your hair follicles (that's all up to your genetics), there are ways to increase the appearance of denser hair.
 Enter, volumizing and thickening products.
-Think texturizing sprays, volumizing mousses, thickening sprays, and dry shampoo.
+Think texturizing sprays, volumizing mousses, thickening sprays, shampoos, and dry shampoo.
 A few pumps or spritzes paired with a hair flip or two can give your strands major va-va-volume.

 How can you improve hair density?